 Legend tells of a mysterious, horned, half-man, half-beast.
 It dwelluth in the woods of the Pacific North West and has oft-been seen emerging from the trees at bike races, running full pelt up a hill, with an oversized US flag.
 Its cleated hooves clattering on the asphalt as it screams at the riders.
 Then, a moment later the man-beast has vanished, retreated back into the evergreens leaving people stunned and confused.
 What just happened?
 Was it real?
 Is it real?
 Was it wearing a football uniform?
 Footballers don’t dress like that?
 Oh they have a different kind of football there, called American football?
 Not soccer?
 Righto!
 But this is cycling, no wait, it's running.
 But also more like a performance piece, like a Bruce Nauman ‘Double No’ at a bike race...

-We managed to track down that legend aka Dore Holte aka Raging Elk Man aka the greatest performance artist of a generation on Skype, unfortunately it was 2 in the morning, and we were kinda snoozy.
+SJ Hockett managed to track down that legend aka Dore Holte aka Raging Elk Man aka the greatest performance artist of a generation on Skype, unfortunately it was 2 in the morning, and he was kinda snoozy.
 And confused.

 EM: CAN YOU SEE ME?!